hirnzuchter/spritify/README.md

 This package contains a variety of tools meant to simplify sprite animation(or simply to produce sprite art).
 Starting from a non-sprite asset, one can use the functions in the Python program to produce sprites which may be put together in an animation editor.
 Additionally, assets may be put into Unity, for which there is a Spritify shader.
-After the shader is applied, animations may be acquired easily.
+After the shader is applied, sprite animations may be acquired easily.

 ## Functions
 Current functions in the Python program are: